elbader17/billmobile-repiolon/README.md

 Follow the [Watchman installation guide](https://facebook.github.io/watchman/docs/install.html#buildinstall) to compile and Watchman install from source.

-## Preparing the Android device Using a physical device
+## Preparing the android device using a Physical Device

 You will need to prepare the device to run Android apps for development.